emacsmirror/denote-agenda/README.md

  - `denote-agenda-include-regexp` A regexp to determine files which should be included on the fly.
  - `denote-agenda-include-journal` Set to t if `denote-journal-extras` files should be included.
    If set, only journal entries for the current and future days will be included.
+- `denote-agenda-include-journal-limit` Set to nil if all current/future journal entries should be included, or a positive number specifying how many should be included.

 To use this package, load it, configure the above options, and run: